Level: ⚫⚫⚫⚫⚪ Advanced

 $ontext

-between time steps by the number of years between these time steps (m_yeardiff) to get
+divide the change between time steps by the number of years between them

 $offtext